 Chez is an independent sound engineer based out of Los Angeles that enjoys work surrounding FOH, including mixing, teching, and designing sound systems.
 She is currently touring with the artist, LP (iamLP.com) as her Tour Manager and FOH Engineer.

-While at Carlson, Chez teamed up with fellow SoundGirl, Christina Moon for nearly every major festival in the Pacific Northwest for many summers.
-Christina mixed monitors while Chez ran the stage and hung PA.
+While at Carlson, she teamed up with fellow SoundGirl, Christina Moon for nearly every major festival in the Pacific Northwest for many summers.
+Christina mixed monitors while she ran the stage and hung PA.
 She was quickly promoted to the position of Production Manager at Carlson until she left for life on the road in 2008.
-While Chez was Production Manager at Carlson, she learned a lot about dealing with venues and their personnel, advancing, building gigs from the ground up and booking and managing the crew.
+While she was Production Manager at Carlson, she learned a lot about dealing with venues and their personnel, advancing, building gigs from the ground up, and booking and managing the crew.